What is Face Mapping?

 Chin – premenstrual symptoms and hormonal imbalance from stress can cause breakouts.

-Neck and décolleté – this delicate area is the first to portray signs of ageing.
+Neck and décolleté – this delicate area is the first to portray signs of aging.